Reviews You Can Rely On

 Every board got the job done on firm snow.
 The distinction came from the speed threshold found on icy snow.
 On icy days, the stiffer and mostly cambered profiles were the most stable.
 The Jones Solution provides a higher speed threshold and secure edge hold, while the G3 Axle, with its stiff torsional flex, was incredibly responsive and stable.
 The Axle provided impressive edge purchase even on firm spring melt-freeze crusts.
 Both of these have a strong feeling during a turn and offer a fun corn ride.

 The standout model for quality of experience when turning is the United Shapes Covert.
-The model feels likes a surfy snowboard and has a lively and plush flex that creates a user-friendly and snappy turn experience.
+The model feels like a surfy snowboard, with a lively and plush flex that creates a user-friendly and snappy turn experience.

 splitboard - the in turn feel of the united shapes covert was one of our favorites.